karldreher/cfpages-prune/README.md

 ```
 > cfpages-prune --help
-usage: cfpages-prune [-h] [--projects PROJECTS] [--projectids PROJECTIDS] [--redact] [--whatif]
+usage: cfpages-prune [-h] [--list-projects] [--projects PROJECTS] [--projectids PROJECTIDS] [--redact] [--force] [--whatif]

 options:
   -h, --help            show this help message and exit
+  --list-projects       List all projects and exit.
+Ignores other arguments.
   --projects PROJECTS, --project PROJECTS
                         Comma-delimited list of project names where revisions should be deleted.
+Default: All projects
   --projectids PROJECTIDS, --projectid PROJECTIDS
                         Comma-delimited list of project IDs where revisions should be deleted.
+Default: All projects
   --redact              When "--redact" is used, project names will be replaced with IDs in log output.
-Cannot be used
+Cannot be used in
-                        in conjunction with --projects.
+                        conjunction with --projects.
+  --force               Force deletion of all revisions, including those in production environments.
+Use with extreme
+                        caution.
   --whatif, --dry-run   When "--whatif" or "--dry-run" is used, delete action will be skipped.
 ```